Net-ng/kansha/doc/board_management.rst

    The list of the boards the logged used has access to.

-In the board list on you home, you can see all boards you have access to:
+In the board list on your home, you can see all boards you have access to:

 * the boards you own;
 * the boards you've been invited to.